gclouduniverse/notebooks-on-kubernetes/README.md

     gcloud builds submit --tag ${DOCKER_IMAGE_JUPYTERLAB} ./docker/jupyterlab
     ```

-1. Update the image reference for [JupyterLab] (gke/jupyterlab/deployment.yaml)
+1. Update the image reference for [JupyterLab](gke/jupyterlab/deployment.yaml)

     ```sh
     # You can do manually in the file